-The overall aim of our training programme is to equip participants with an understanding of CEE methodology for undertaking systematic reviews (SR) and systematic maps (SM) in environmental management and thereby, to increase the number and quality of CEE SRs and SMs available to both practitioners and policy makers via the open-access CEE journal ‘Environmental Evidence’ and the CEE website.
-Conducting systematic reviews in environmental management is methodologically challenging and our training courses are specifically tailored to the environmental sector.
-The training programme consists of a set of modules which follow the CEE Guidelines for Systematic Review, delivered through a workshop format.
+The overall aim of our training programme is to equip participants with an understanding of CEE methodology for undertaking evidence synthesis in environmental management and thereby, to increase the number and quality of evidence syntheses available to both practitioners and policy makers.
+Conducting evidence synthesis in environmental management is methodologically challenging and our training courses are specifically tailored to the environmental sector.
+The training programme consists of a set of modules which follow the CEE Guidance and Standards for evidence synthesis, delivered through a workshop format.

 CEE Training Workshops